bigwiv/Biopython-cn/chr9.rst

     >>> records = list(records)

-Let°Øs now iterate over the records to print out some information about each record:
+Let‚Äôs now iterate over the records to print out some information about each record:

 .. code:: verbatim